top of page

 Oral Placement Therapy

 Oral Placement Therapy (OPT) utilizes a combination of: (1) auditory stimulation, (2) visual stimulation and (3) tactile stimulation to the mouth.
 It is used to help children and individuals to improve speech clarity and feeding skills.
 OPT can be used with clients of many ages and ability levels.
 It can be incorporated into program plans for many types of speech disorders.
 Clients with motor and/or sensory impairments benefit from the tactile and proprioceptive components.
-We utilize some tools and tehniques

 orofacial myology calgary.jpg